oggy/template_streaming/README.markdown

 ## Support

-Template Streaming currently only supports Rails 2.3.11.
-Rails 3.0 support is planned in the near future.
-Rails 3.1 will ship with support for streaming.
-This gem will be updated to meet the API of Rails 3.1 as it evolves, to help you migrate.
+Template Streaming supports Rails 2.3.x, from 2.3.11 onward.
+In rubygems version syntax, that's `~> 2.3.11`.
+Rails 3.1 and upwards ship with native support for streaming.

 Streaming also requires a web server that does not buffer Rack responses.
 It has been tested **successfully** with [Passenger][passenger], [Unicorn][unicorn],